How to disinfect safety glasses

-There are several inexpensive and easy to use household products that will do the job quickly and safely.
+There are several inexpensive and easy-to-use household products that will do the job quickly and safely.
 Household bleach can be diluted with water to disinfect glasses.
 A ratio of 1 part bleach per thousand is ample to use according to Michigan State University.
-The same ratio can be used for ammonia and water or even tincture of iodine and water.
+The same ratio can be used for ammonia and water or even tinctures of iodine and water.
 Completely immerse and soak the glasses in the disinfecting solution for at least 2 minutes and then rinse off with warm water.
-Be sure to rinse your glasses in warm water to remove any soap, cleaner or disinfectant solution.
-Failure to remove the cleaners or disinfectants could cause film, haze, discoloration and could even effect the integrity of some forms of plastic.
-Be sure they are rinsed off completely and dried with a lint free cloth.
+Be sure to rinse your glasses in warm water to remove any soap, cleaner, or disinfectant solution.
+Failure to remove the cleaners or disinfectants could cause film, haze, discoloration, and could even affect the integrity of some forms of plastic.
+Be sure they are rinsed off completely and dried with a lint-free cloth.

 How often should I disinfect my safety glasses?